 Everything slows down as we age.
 For some lucky folks, aging happens gracefully with nary a disease in sight.
 For others, the springs start popping off around 40 and by the time we reach ‘old age’ our bodies and brains are barely functioning.
 Arguably, diet and lifestyle have something to do with how well or how poorly we age, and of course, genetics contribute mightily, but beyond that, we really have no idea what’s happening with aging.

 Sure, there are all sorts of physiological systems that become progressively less efficient over time.
 Wear and tear plays a huge role, but the relationships aren’t linear.
-There are always outliers; the folks who, on a diet of smokes, bacon and scotch, live well into their nineties with all their faculties intact.
-Much like Keith Richards, these folks are wonders of nature.
-Then there are the poor souls who are prodigiously healthy, who eat right and exercise, but yet, whose bodies seem set on wide scale destruction; where the slightest change in lifestyle risks sending them into a morass of cascading illness.
-Somewhere in the middle, the rest of us live; sometimes healthy, sometimes not – aging in fits and spurts.
+There are always outliers.
+There are folks who, on a diet of smokes and scotch, live well into their nineties with all their faculties intact.
+Then there are the poor souls who are prodigiously healthy, who eat right and exercise, but yet, whose bodies seem set on wide-scale destruction, where the slightest change in lifestyle risks sending them into a morass of cascading illness.
+Somewhere in the middle, the rest of us live – sometimes healthy, sometimes not – aging in fits and spurts.
 What the heck?

 From a physiological standpoint, aging is marked by two opposing factors: decreasing hormones and increasing inflammation.
 Where they intersect, age-related illnesses seem to accrue.
 Called endocrine senescence, researchers have long noted a relationship between declining hormones and declining immune function (marked by increased and inefficient inflammatory responses).
 Might there be some truth to the ever-young, hormone peddlers?
 Could hormones be the key to offsetting the age-induced inflammatory cascades?
 Possibly.